← All posts

 A company with richer profile data, intake behavior, campaign feedback, and workflow history becomes harder to displace than a company whose main claim is that it filed something first.

-This is one reason distribution and product depth matter so much in legal tech.
-The defensibility often comes from compounding usage, not just technical claims.
+Distribution and product depth carry so much weight in legal tech because the defensibility often comes from compounding usage, not just technical claims.

 3. Better economics for the firm